Extended field theories are local and have classifying spaces: Smooth symmetric monoidal -categories

 \end{enumerate} \end{definition}

-The local objects are multisimplicial spaces $X$ such that $X_{0}$, which we interpret as an object in $(n-1)$-fold simplicial spaces, is constant and $X_k$ is a local object in $(n-1)$-fold simplicial spaces.
-For $n=2$, the locality condition boils down to forcing the maps $X_{0,b}\to X_{0,0}$ to be equivalences.
-This makes all vertical morphisms identities.
+The local objects are multisimplicial spaces~$X$ such that $X_0$, which we interpret as an object in $(d-1)$-fold simplicial spaces, is homotopy constant and $X_k$ is a local object in $(d-1)$-fold simplicial spaces for any $k≥0$.
+For $d=2$, the locality condition boils down to forcing the degeneration maps $X_{0,0}\to X_{0,b}$ to be equivalences.
+This makes all vertical morphisms homotopic to identities.